Fredericksburg-Rappahannock Chapter (Walton

 property, the ranges, or the bee enclosure.
 Also be considerate

-and do not fly near people or parked vehicles if these do not belong to
+and do not fly any aerial vehicle near people or parked vehicles if these do not belong to

 your family.
 Fly over the pond only with lots of skill and

 confidence and at your own risk for loss.
-Do not use cameras
+Do not photograph

-mounted on the drones to photograph anyone without their knowledge or
+anyone with drone mounted cameras without their knowledge or

-recreational drone flying at this web site and
+recreational drone flying is found at this web site and

 many good tips about how to "stay out of trouble" here.
 Another great resource is a blog article by Jacky Miller on terminology and how to fly a drone (by permission).